abu-sayem/django_pizza_delivery/README.md

 * Just go the project directory and enter command :~`docker-compose up -d --build `  This will build the docker image used to run the project.

-* All tests should pass and then we can start the server using simply :~ `sudo docker-compose up`

 * Once the server starts go to `http://127.0.0.1:8000/` for api endpoints.

 * you can test using `docker-compose exec server python manage.py test orders` command.